Savanna-la-Mar: History

 Savanna-la-Mar was originally established as a settlement in Spanish Jamaica.

 In 1780, the town was completely destroyed by a powerful hurricane known as Savanna-la-Mar hurricane.
 It was rebuilt, as the port was important to the Atlantic slave trade as well as the sugar trade.

-After Great Britain abolished slavery in 1833 and before the abolition of slavery in the United States in 1865, officials of the Caribbean colonies would sometimes order the examination of enslaved people that were held captive on American ships that came to its Caribbean ports.
-They were to choose between staying in the colony and working to gain their freedom, or remain captive on the ship sailing to the United States.
+After Great Britain abolished slavery in 1833 and before the abolition of slavery in the United States in 1865, officials of the Caribbean colonies would sometimes order the examination of slaves who were held captive on American ships that came to Britain's Caribbean ports.
+They were given the choice to stay in the colony and work to gain their freedom, or remain captive on the ship sailing to the United States.
 In the cases of the Enterprise at Bermuda in 1835 and the Creole at Nassau in 1841–1842, a total of more than 200 enslaved people gained freedom (by means unknown).